Esri/arcgis-maps-sdk-java-samples/scene/show-labels-on-layer-in-3d/README.md

 ## How it works

-1. Create an `ArcGISScene` using a URL.
+1. Create an `ArcGISScene` using a `PortalItem`.
-2. Apply the scene to a `SceneView` and load it.
+2. Add the scene to a `SceneView` and load it.
 3. After loading is complete, obtain the `FeatureLayer` from the scene's operational layers.
 4. Set the feature layer's `setLabelsEnabled` property to `true`.
 5. Create a `TextSymbol` to use for displaying the label text.
-6. Create a `LabelDefinition` using an `ArcadeLabelExpression`.
+6. Create a `LabelDefinition` using an `ArcadeLabelExpression` and the text symbol.
 7. Add the definition to the feature layer's `labelDefinitions` list.

 ## Relevant API